 Google ‘compound interest’.
 That will answer this question pretty quickly!
 J Beyond that, in my experience, I’ve found people without debt have more flexibility and freedom to do what they want much more than those with debt.
-This also includes having the proper health insurance while you’re young.
+This also includes having the proper insurance while you’re young and are working.
+For example, if you work for a driving company then you are going to need commercial trucker insurance.
 Being properly insured can save you thousands of dollars worth of headache in case you get sick!

 4. What role is a financial advisor suppose to play?

 Depends- there are many different people who are ‘financial advisors’.
 I’ve seen mortgage brokers, insurance salesmen, investment salesmen and countless others who count themselves as ‘Financial Advisors’.

 My suggestion- Make sure they are Board Certified (CFP), make sure they don’t work for a large financial institution where they will be pushing their investment or insurance product, and make sure they always talk about the six area’s of financial planning.
 If they’re not and they’re not even charging a fee for advice, they’re likely masquerading as a Financial Advisor in hopes of selling you a product.

 5. Who should be seeking to have a financial advisor?